kongondo/FieldtypeMatrix/README.md

 3. Gender (rows) vs Age (columns) and their favourite movie for each combination.

 The module allows the creation of matrix tables of any sizes (rows x columns).
+The rows and columns dynamically grow/shrink depending on the addition of row/column pages that match the selector set up in the Field's 'Details Tab'.
+Currently, if such pages are deleted/trashed/hidden/unpublished, their data (and presence) in the matrix are also deleted.

 ## Install